deepakmotlani/Notes/Hibernate-Basics.md

 In this example the Employee entity has composite key.

-Hibernate Caching -
+### Hibernate Caching -

-First Level Cache - Also called session cache & it is mandatory.
+**First Level Cache** - Also called session cache & it is mandatory.
 It is from first level cache that all requests should pass.
 Session object stores an object under its control before committing it to db.
 When session object is closed the cached objects are gone.
 Whenever a query is executed the results are retrieved from db & stored in session cache, if we execute the same query next time within the same session, it will return the results from cache & not hit the database.
 Loaded entity can removed from session using evict() method, whole session can be removed using clear() method.

-Second Level Cache - It is an optional cache, it is implemented at class level.
+**Second Level Cache** - It is an optional cache, it is implemented at class level.
 It stores the entity data but not the entity.
 Data is stored in dehydrated format in hashmap, where key is entity id & value is list of primitive values.
 It is used to cache the data across sessions.
+It is associated with SessionFactory.
+It is not enabled by default.

 *-----------------------------------------*
 |          Person Data Cache              |